cpowell/fuzzy-associative-memory/README.md

 * "If the ship is off course by a little bit, correct just a little to the right"
 * "If the bird is much slower than the flock, speed it up a lot"

+The linguistic rules, and the fuzzy sets they contain, are defined by a human "expert" (presumably, you).
+That is to say, the rules *codify intelligence* and map this knowledge from the human domain to the digital.

 After the rules are defined, a FAM is consulted to help your AI make a descision:
 * The orc retreats, attacks, strafes.
 * The ship launches long range missiles or fires short range guns.
 * The control rods are lowered into the reactor or raised out of it.

 As you can see, the fuzzy rules are deliberately vague and use qualifiers like "a little" and "a lot".
+Furthermore, the lines between fuzzy sets are intentionally blurry.
 This is the nature of fuzzy sets; they capture such human fuzziness in a way that extracts highly natural behavior from the fuzzy rules.

-Fuzzy logic FAMs have a wide range of applications:

-* Control systems, such as governing a fan to keep a room at the "just right" temperature
-* Game AI, such as imbuing bots with human-like decision-making behavior
-* Prediction systems, linking causes with effects
+When defining these rules, it helps to imagine interviewing a bona fide expert in the domain and writing down the skills necessary to be successful in the domain.

 ## Project status

-This is working, functional software.
+This is working, functional software, suitable for use in your own game or application.
 It currently supports:
 * Triangular & trapezoidal fuzzy sets for input/output
 * Larsen Implication (scaling)
 * Mamdani Implication (clipping)